Next-Gen PartnerOps Video Podcasts

 Video Podcast: Partner Relationship Management Strategy

-Chapter 1: Partner Relationship Management and the Evolution of Channel Strategy
+Chapter 1: The Evolution of Partner Relationship Management and Ecosystems